 FeedbackPrint

 The City has prepared the Coachella Zoning Consistency Update, which would act to amend the City’s existing Zoning Code to implement the City’s General Plan 2035 and to promote and enhance the public health, safety, and welfare of the residents of the city.
 Since a Zoning Code regulates, among other things, a jurisdiction’s land use, density, lot coverages, lot sizes and setbacks, building sizes, landscaping, and parking, it is the means to implement a jurisdiction’s General Plan, which is the policy document for its future growth.
-Please see links for the public draft of this effort.
-Any written comments on the public draft can be submitted to Gabriel Perez, Development Services Director, at gperez@coachella.org.
 The Zoning Consistency Update was considered at a public hearing before the Planning Commission on Wednesday, June 7, 2023 at 6 p.m.
-A subsequent City Council public hearing is tentatively scheduled for June 28, 2023..

-A subsequent City Council public hearing istentatively scheduled for June 28, 2023..
+A subsequent City Council public hearing was held and the Zoning Consistency Update adopted on July 26, 2023 and will be in effect August 26, 2023.

-General Plan, Chapter 4: Land Use + Community Character - Redlined version of the chapter with the amendments.

-Zoning Consistency Update Public Review Draft - Redlined version of Title 17: Zoning.
+Zoning Consistency Update Ordinance 1204 - Redlined version of Title 17: Zoning.

-Finding of Consistency document - California Environmental Quality Act (CEQA) document considering impacts.

-General Plan Land Use Map showing the amendments - A clean copy will be provided after adoption by City Council.

 Zoning Map – Updated Zoning Map for Zoning Consistency Update

-Two Question and answer sessions for the public regarding the Zoning Consistency Update via zoom will occur as follows:
+Two Question and answer sessions for the public regarding the Zoning Consistency Update were held via soon on:

 Monday, May 8, 2023 2 p.m.

-https://us02web.zoom.us/j/86818598701

-Meeting ID: 868 1859 8701

 Thursday, May 11, 2023 5 p.m.

-https://us02web.zoom.us/j/82405483812?pwd=VU5ZaEhTUTFxQVl2S1hOYmNtSEdWQT09

-Meeting ID: 824 0548 3812

-Passcode: 019684